 Passengers are welcome to take prams and car seats through the security area into the boarding area of the airport.
 We will then collect prams etc outside the aircraft door and place them in the front hold of the aircraft for you.
 After landing we will unload them again so that you can grab them when you disembark.

-An adult tickets come with a free 7kg carry-on allowance.
-Infant tickets don't strictly carry the same allowance but policy and regulation does allow for parents to bring along the essentials that may be required during flight - essentially a modestly sized nappy bag.
+An adult ticket comes with two free pieces of carry-on luggage.
+Infant tickets don't strictly carry the same allowance but policy and regulation do allow for parents to bring along the essentials that may be required during flight - essentially a modestly sized nappy bag.

 We will require ID for baby.
 The unabridged birth certificate rule only applies for international travel at this point, but we will require one of the following: